Humza Yousaf: ‘Beast from the East’ warnings could have been clearer

 Confusion over severe weather warnings during the "Beast from the East" snowfall could lead to changes to the system, transport minister Humza Yousaf told MSPs today.

-The first top-level Met Office red warning for snow in Scotland for ten years was triggered by the worst snowfall for two decades on 28 February.
+The first top-level Met Office red warning for snow in Scotland for eight years was triggered by the worst snowfall for two decades on 28 February.

-It caused widespread transport disruption wiith hundreds of drivers stranded overnight on the M80 between Glasgow and Stirling.
+It caused widespread transport disruption with hundreds of drivers stranded overnight on the M80 between Glasgow and Stirling.

 However, Mr Yousaf said there had been confusion over lesser amber - "be prepared" - warnings, which were in force before and after the red - "take action" - alert was in operation.